-Be sure to stroll around the historic district of Old San Juan with its pastel-colored Spanish-style homes, and visit El Morro, a fort built by the Spanish in 1540.
-El Yunque Rain Forest, located 24 miles southeast of San Juan, is another must-see, with wonderful hikes that take you past waterfalls and natural pools.
+If you're a fan of history and culture, be sure to stroll around the historic district of Old San Juan with its pastel-colored Spanish-style homes, and visit El Morro, a fort built by the Spanish in 1540.
+For nature fans, El Yunque Rain Forest, located 24 miles southeast of San Juan, is another must-see, with wonderful hikes that take you past waterfalls and natural pools.

 Mona Island offers snorkelers and scuba divers exceptional visibility and a huge variety of marine life including turtles and octopuses.
 Hope for a cloudy night so you can take a mystical, nighttime swim in the bioluminescent bay on the island of Vieques or in Fajardo.

 Puerto Rico offers plenty of resorts and hotels, many on or near a beach.
-The Horned Dorset Primavera (Book Now), located in the surfing hotspot Rincon, is one of the most romantic.
-If you’re the type to get bored easily, book a stay at the El Conquistador Resort & Golden Door Spa, where activities include watersports, horseback riding, golf, tennis, a spa, a casino, a marina, and, for escapists, a private island (Book Now).
+The Horned Dorset Primavera, located in the surfing hotspot Rincon, is one of the most romantic.
+However, if you’re the type to get bored easily, book a stay at the El Conquistador Resort & Golden Door Spa, where activities include watersports, horseback riding, golf, tennis, a spa, a casino, a marina, and, for escapists, a private island.

 Whether you’re looking for bars, salsa, casinos, performing arts or discos, San Juan is the place to go.
-Be warned, though, that things heat up very late here, and keep on going until the wee hours.
-Most of the hotels in Condado-Isla Verde have casinos; check out the Ritz-Carlton for a luxury stay.
+Be warned, though, that things heat up very late here and keep on going until the wee hours.
+Most of the hotels in Condado-Isla Verde have casinos, but you should check out the Ritz-Carlton for a luxury stay.
 In Old San Juan you’ll find many bars lining Calle San Sebastián.
 Pick up a copy of Qué Pasa, the visitor's guide, for events listings.